Gallet & Company: History

 In 1916, Charles Perret died, and in 1920, George Wallace became the new partner in Gallet's U.S. operations.
-The turbulent post–World War I era resulted in the mid-1920s in the end of Electa's manufacturing.
+The post–World War I era resulted in the mid-1920s in the end of Electa's manufacturing.
 At that time, Gallet concentrated on supplying stopwatches, also known as timers, branded not only as Gallet but also as Galco and Guinand.
 A 1930s article from The Jewelers' Circular noted that Gallet "imports the large proportion of timers used in this country [U.S.]", which highlights the relevance of Gallet's operations in the United States.
 The company's focus on timers in the 1920s and 1930s was likely a wise business decision, as the markup on a stopwatch was sometimes "higher than that of the average watch, but certainly never less".

 After Jules Racine died in 1934, George Wallace became the sole proprietor of Gallet USA.
 Fortunately, this did not mark the end of Gallet, quite the opposite.
 The rise of automobiles and aviation further favored wristwatches, which began replacing pocket watches.
 Advances in shock resistance, waterproofing and other features made wristwatches more reliable and more desirable.
 Gallet capitalized on these opportunities.

 In the late 1930s, Gallet introduced some of its most iconic models - that includes the MultiChron Regulator, then the waterproof MultiChron with a clamshell case, marketed as "The First Timing Instrument of its kind in AMERICA!".
 In 1939, Gallet presented the Flying Officer, the world's first chronograph wristwatch featuring a multiple time zone calculator, which is considered one of the most innovative timepieces produced by the company.
 A very early model of the Gallet Flying Officer was presented to Senator Harry S. Truman, who later became president of the United States.
 The Gallet Flying Officer - described by Eric Wind on Hodinkee as "the most famous timepiece in Gallet's history"—was gifted to President Truman by Victor R. Messall, Secretary to Senator Harry S. Truman, 1935-1941 and Paul Nachtman, prominent Kansas City attorney and personal friend."

 Over the next three decades, Gallet became a well-known name in the United States.
 Its portfolio of time-only watches from the 1950s to the 1970s was less prominent compared to its range of chronograph watches.
 Many Gallet chronographs were produced by contract manufacturer Excelsior Park, which was known for its reliable, high-quality movements.
 In addition, chronograph movements were also supplied in smaller quantities by companies such as Venus, Valjoux, Landeron Hahn, A. Schild, or even Martel, although in small quantities.

-Like many other watch brands, Gallet was also affected by the rise of quartz watches.
-Breitling recognized the brand's potential and is planning a relaunch of Gallet in 2026.
+The brand ceased to be owned by the Gallet family in 1994.
+It subsequently remained in the hands of Swiss proprietors and, in 2024, has been acquired by Breitling.